 Design systems, when implemented well, can provide a lot of benefits to a design team. — Therese Fessenden

-When is not needed
+When is not needed?

-What is inside
+What is inside a design system?

 Design systems come in many forms and vary according to the diversity of each product.
 Most of them include a style guide, a component library, and a pattern library.

-In addition to tools for designers and developers, a design system should also include abstract elements such as corporate values, shared ways of working, thinking, and so on.
+In addition to tools for designers and developers, a design system should also include abstract elements such as corporate values, shared ways of working, thinking, and more.

-It should also document information architecture, motion and animation work, content creation principles, an accessibility description and other areas.
+It should also document information architecture, motion and animation work, content creation principles, an accessibility description, and other areas.

-The individual components contain visual examples of all variants, types, and states.
+The components contain visual examples of all variants, types, and states.
 In addition to the name and label, they should have attributes and variables (such as size, shape, and color), code usage examples, library information, and design usage examples.

 The term pattern library is often confused with a component library, but there is a difference between these types of libraries.
 Component libraries specify individual user interface elements, while pattern libraries contain collections of groupings or layouts of user interface elements.